cisco-ie/stenella/README.md

 This application responds to particular calendar events based on user defined contextual cues found within a typical event payload *(date, subject, summary, attendees, location, status, etc.)*.
 In addition, observers *(calendar event handlers)* are open-ended and flexible enough to allow the developer to define appropriate actions.

-> :warning:  **ES6 Migration**
->
-> The current code base is still in the process of migrating from ES5 to ES6, so please bear with us as we finish this process.

 ## Features
 - An easy to use, and straightforward API to hook into event notifications
 - Re-processing of any missed events during downtime as long as calendar subscriptions (env.TTL) is still valid